Tais MarukaWoman's Sarong

 A maruka textile would be the first woman’s sarong that a young woman would be allowed to make.
 The ikat motif on this textile is called Tatofo is an adze that used to clean the land when opening new farm.

-Warp ikat, supplementary warp patterning, three panels stiched together and sewn as a tube, handspun cotton, natural dyes.
-Ikat tied, dyed and woven by Emerensiana Seuk in Timor, 2019.
+Warp ikat, supplementary warp patterning, three panels stitched together and sewn as a tube, handspun cotton, natural dyes.
+Ikat tied, dyed and woven in Malaka, Timor, 2019.

 120 x 62 cm / 47 x 24.5 in